shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/create-tickets.md

 2. The **Product Owner** reviews, assigns, and prioritizes it.
 3. You receive updates via Jira and email as the ticket progresses through the workflow.

-**Tip:** Keep your ticket clear and focused—concise detail helps the team respond faster and more accurately.
+**Tip:** Keep your ticket clear and focused,concise detail helps the team respond faster and more accurately.

 ---